decretist/Dissertation/Chapter3/chapter3.markdown

 texts might be included in or excluded from the Gratian canon.
-For example, Gratian in C.3 d.init. uses the reflexive pronoun *sibi* to refer to enemies of a bishop who is not the grammatical subject of the clause in which the word occurs, and where, e.g., *eius* might instead be expected: "*accusatores testes de domo sua producunt, et alios sibi inimicos extra suam prouinciam* (the accusers bring forward witnesses from \[the bishop's\] own household, and other enemies of his (*sibi*) from outside his province)." (trans.
+For example, Gratian in C.3 d.init. uses the reflexive pronoun *sibi* to refer to enemies of a bishop who is not the grammatical subject of the clause in which the word occurs, where *eius* might instead be expected:
+"*accusatores testes de domo sua producunt, et alios sibi inimicos extra suam prouinciam* (the accusers bring forward witnesses from \[the bishop's\] own household, and other enemies of his (*sibi*) from outside his province)." (trans.
 PLE) Similarly, in C.29 d.init.
-Gratian uses the reflexive pronoun *sibi* is to refer to a noblewoman who is the grammatical subject of neither the sentence nor the relative clause in which the word appears, and where, e.g., *ei* might instead be
-expected: "*Ille, qui sibi prius placuerat, tandem uenit, eamque sibi in coniugem petit* (Finally he who had previously pleased her (*sibi*) comes, and asks \[for\] her in marriage to himself)." (trans.
-PLE) It is outside the scope of this dissertation to follow up on anecdotal evidence of this kind, but the example at least suggests a possible direction for future research.[72]
+Gratian uses the reflexive pronoun *sibi* to refer to a noblewoman who is the grammatical subject of neither the sentence nor the relative clause in which the word appears, and where *ei* might instead be expected: "*Ille, qui sibi prius placuerat, tandem uenit, eamque sibi in coniugem petit* (Finally he who had previously pleased her (*sibi*) comes, and asks \[for\] her in marriage to himself)." (trans.
+PLE) It is outside the scope of this dissertation to follow up on anecdotal evidence of this kind, but the examples at least suggest a possible direction for future research.[72]

 > \(4\) finally, passages quoting statements made or mentioning events
 > that occurred after the author's death must be regarded as